- GAP 200.150, Cost Transfers on Federally Sponsored Projects

 Any cost transfer involving a non-payroll cost should use the ZF418 transaction in SAP.
 If the cost transfer is untimely justification explaining the reason for the delay in processing should appear in the “Extra Texts” field within SAP.
 Further guidance on the ZF418 tool may be found in this Reference Guide.

-According to the U.S. Department of Health and Human Services (DHHS) and the National Institutes of Health (NIH) grants policy statements, untimely cost transfers (greater than 90 days) should not occur on grants unless the grant making organization has given prior approval for a longer period.
+According to the U.S. Department of Health and Human Services (DHHS) and the National Institutes of Health (NIH) grants policy statements, untimely cost transfers (greater than 90 days from when the error was discovered) should not occur on grants unless the grant making organization has given prior approval for a longer period.
 Documentation for these transfers must include a certification of the correctness of the new charge by a responsible official.
 These policies supersede Duke’s internal policies and approvals processes.

-This GAP reflects the provisions of the Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Adwards, 2 CFR Part 200, otherwise referred to as the Uniform Guidance (UG).
-The UG became effective as of December 26, 2014, and all awards issued on or after this date must be managed in accordance with its provisions.
+This GAP reflects the provisions of the Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, 2 CFR Part 200, otherwise referred to as the Uniform Guidance (UG).
+The UG became effective as of December 26, 2014, and revised as of November 12, 2020, and all awards issued on or after this date must be managed in accordance with its provisions.
 It is important to verify the applicable regulations for an individual award, which may be found in the Award Notice issued by the funding agency.

 These guidelines pertain to federally sponsored projects and should be used as guidance for all sponsors unless specifically addressed in a non-federal sponsor’s policies and/or procedures.